 If the STA did not transmit an ephemeral public key desired PFS, and the received Authentication frame includes an ephemeral public key, then the STA shall abandon the FILS authentication.

-The STA processes the EAP-Finish/Re-auth packet as per RFC6696 –
+If applicable, the STA processes the EAP-Finish/Re-auth packet as per RFC6696 –

 If the 'R' flag = 0, indicating success, then the STA shall generate rMSK.